Modern Foreign Language

 To this end, classroom instruction touches on all four skills but particular emphasis is given to speaking and listening development inside the classroom with the lessons conducted in Spanish straight from the beginning of the student's learning journey in year 7 until completion at year 11.

-Outside the Spanish classroom, students complete one - two hours a week of home study.
+Outside the Spanish classroom, students complete two - three hours a week of home study.
 The emphasis on home study work is to build skills in acquisition of vocabulary, reading and listening tasks.
 At other times, students may use the Spanish resources listed below to practice their skills at home.
 Students may wish to download ‘Speakonia’ software at home.
 This allows students to type in text, which the computer will say out-loud for them.